solana-validators/solana-validator-guidebook/docs/validator-setup/validator-setup.md

 If you see a message about trying to connect, your validator may not be part of the network yet.
 Make sure to check the logs and double check `solana gossip` and `solana validators` to make sure your validator is running properly.

 Once you are happy that the validator can start up without errors, the next step is to create a system service to run the validator.sh file automatically.
-Stop the currently running validator by doing CTRL+C.
+Stop the currently running validator by doing CTRL+C in the window where `validator.sh` is running.

 ## Create a System Service

-Follow these instructions for running the validator as a system service: https://docs.solana.com/running-validator/validator-start#systemd-unit Make sure to implement log rotate as well
+Follow these instructions for running the validator as a system service: https://docs.solana.com/running-validator/validator-start#systemd-unit Make sure to implement log rotate as well.
+Once you have the system service configured, start your validator using the newly configured service:

 ```
 sudo systemctl enable --now sol